iluwatar/java-design-patterns/publish-subscribe/README.md

     - Wrapping
 ---

-## Intent of the Publisher-Subscriber Design Pattern
+## Intent of the Publish-Subscribe Design Pattern

-The publisher-subscriber design pattern is widely used in software architecture to transmit data between various components in a system.
+The Publish-Subscriber design pattern is widely used in software architecture to transmit data between various components in a system.
 It is a behavioral design pattern aimed at achieving loosely coupled communication between objects.
 The primary intent is to allow a one-to-many dependency relationship where one object (the Publisher) notifies multiple other objects (the Subscribers) about changes or events, without needing to know who or what the subscribers are.

-## Detailed Explanation of Publisher-Subscriber Pattern with Real-World Examples
+## Detailed Explanation of Publish-Subscribe Pattern with Real-World Examples

 - Messaging systems like Kafka, RabbitMQ, AWS SNS, JMS
     - **Kafka** : publishes messages to topics and subscribers consumes them in real time for analytics, logs or other purposes.